 - References - Teachers may contact the English Language Arts department office and the school and local libraries for additional resources.
-Nearby colleges and other organizations may also be excellent resources. - Technology - O Use of technology will conform to the following New Jersey Student Learning Standards: (8.1.12.A.1) (8.1.12.A.2) (8.1.12.A.3) (8.1.12.A.4) (8.1.12.C.1) (8.1.12.D.2) (8.1.12.F.2)
+Nearby colleges and other organizations may also be excellent resources. - Technology - Use of technology will conform to the following New Jersey Student Learning Standards: (8.1.12.A.1) (8.1.12.A.2) (8.1.12.A.3) (8.1.12.A.4) (8.1.12.C.1) (8.1.12.D.2) (8.1.12.F.2)

-Students shall use computers to complete research and for word processing.
+• Students shall use computers to complete research and for word processing.
 Teachers shall use appropriate technology to enhance lessons.
 Students shall use computers for independent practice of developing skills and as part of the writing process.

-Texts
+• Texts

 - o The United States in Literature.
 Scott, Foresman, 1991. - o Grammar for Writing.
 Sadlier-Oxford, 2007. - o SAT Power Prep: Ascend.
-Prestwick House, 2016.

-• Required Reading:

-- o The Crucible (Connection to Social Studies: Salem Witch Trials and McCarthyism) - o The Great Gatsby (Connection to Social Studies: The Jazz Age and Prohibition) - Of Mice and Men (Connection to Social Studies: The American Dream and The Plight of Migrant Farmworkers) - o Taming of the Shrew or Macbeth
+Prestwick House, 2016. - English 200 Required Reading: - The Crucible (Connection to Social Studies: Salem Witch Trials and McCarthyism) - Fences (Connection to Social Studies: Civil Rights) - The Great Gatsby (Connection to Social Studies: The Jazz Age and Prohibition) - The Help (Connection to Social Studies: Civil Rights) - Of Mice and Men (Connection to Social Studies: The American Dream and The Plight of Migrant Farmworkers) - Supplemental Readings/Materials - Teacher selected short stories and poems. - Teacher-selected non-fiction companion pieces to literature. - MLA Handbook for Writers of Research Papers, Seventh Ed.

-• Supplemental Readings/Materials

-- o Teacher selected short stories and poems. - o Teacher-selected non-fiction companion pieces to literature. - o MLA Handbook for Writers of Research Papers, Seventh Ed.
 Modern Language Association, 2009. - o Webster's New World College Dictionary, Fourth Edition - o Basic English Grammar and Composition Level E, Esp.
-Publishing

-• Technological Resources

-IXL Learning
+Publishing - Technological Resources - IXL Learning